Mittenwald: History

-Economy
+Mittenwald's location as an important transit centre on a relatively low and predictable Mountain pass has been a defining feature of the area for at least two thousand years.

+Violin makers

-Mittenwald is famous for the manufacture of violins, violas and cellos which began in the mid-17th century by the Klotz family of violin makers, and has been a popular stop with tourists and student luthiers since the 1930s.
-You can also visit the museum for violin lutherie.
+Mittenwald is famous for the manufacture of violins, violas and cellos which began in the mid-17th century by the Klotz workshop.
+Matthias I Klotz founded the Mittenwald school of violin making.
+Aegidius Klotz is believed to have crafted the personal violin of Wolfgang Amadeus Mozart.
+Eduard Melkus played on an unaltered violin by Aegidius Klotz.

 Notable places

 The most significant landmark in the village is the pink colored Roman Catholic church of Saints Peter and Paul, which is typical of the region.
 The church and many of the surrounding buildings, both businesses and private residences, are decorated with elaborate paintings on the exterior walls.
 Near the Luttenseekaserne there is a monument honoring the participants of the Slutsk Defence Action.